-Is Slate Roofing a Good Choice?
+Is Slate Roofing Right for You?

 Slate roofs can last upwards of 200 years!
 If you know your home will be yours or remain in the family, it can be a very wise investment.
 However, they’re not without their drawbacks.
 Slate roofs will be among the heaviest of roofs and require careful inspection prior to install to ensure any necessary architectural upgrades are installed.